 INTRODUCTORY TO MODERATE – GRADE 2

 Arrive Barcelona - group transfer from the airport (included), or make your own way to the hotel.
 Barcelona is a great Mediterranean urban centre, cosmopolitan and full of contrasts.
 Founded by the Romans, elements of its past live side by side with the most beautiful examples of contemporary architecture inside the city.
 You are free to roam at your leisure.
-This is the chance you have been waiting for to see those wonderful buildings by Gaudi or just soak up the atmosphere of this exciting city.
+This is the chance you have been waiting for to see Gaudi's extraordinary buildings, people watch along La Barceloneta or just soak up the atmosphere of this exciting city.
 Our accommodation in Barcelona is a modern four star hotel, five minutes walk from the historic centre.
 You can check in any time after 3pm.
 Later this afternoon, at 5pm, you will meet with your guide and group for a briefing.
 The rest of the evening is at leisure.

-This morning we'll take an orientation walk in the centre of Barcelona, including a walk through the lively Boqueria market.
+This morning we'll visit the Sagrada Familia, Gaudi's magnum opus.
 Later we enjoy a cooking class where we'll learn about typical Catalan food.
-Being in Spain, there will be a few hours to take a siesta (or continue with your own exploration) before rejoining in the early evening to visit the Sagrada Familia.
-This evening we'll take a tapas crawl, with a local food expert, through some of the nicest tapas bars in the Gothic quarter.
+Being in Spain, there will be a few hours to take a siesta (or continue with your own exploration where you can visit the Boqueria market).
+This evening we'll take a tapas crawl with a local food expert through some of the nicest tapas bars in the Gothic quarter.

-Driving east we leave the Pyrenees behind.
-But first we stop in the volcanic Garrotxa region near Besalu, where we'll walk (2.5hrs walking, 7km/4.3mi, +150m, -150m / +492ft,-492ft) through this interesting and scenic region.
+Driving east, we leave the Pyrenees behind.
+First we stop in the volcanic Garrotxa region near Besalu, where we'll walk (2.5hrs walking, 7km/4.3mi, +150m, -150m / +492ft,-492ft) through this interesting and scenic region.
 There will be time to visit the stunning medieval gem stone village of Besalu before we continue to the flatter lands of the Baix Empordà, arriving later this evening at our boutique hotel in Monells.
 Dinner at the hotel.
 Overnight in Monells.

-In the morning we visit the lovely stone villages Pals and Peratallada, whose winding pedestrian-only streets will enchant you as much as the views gained from points higher in the village.
+In the morning we explore Monells and visit the lovely stone village Peratallada, whose winding pedestrian-only streets will enchant you as much as the views gained from points higher in the village.
 Then we drive to Girona to explore this town with its incredible history.
 Take a walk on the ramparts of the old town, visit the cathedral or take a leisurely lunch at one of the town's superb restaurants - it's up to you.
 Later, before heading back to the hotel, we'll visit a local winemaker's premises for wine tasting.
 Dinner at your leisure.
-You can stroll into Pals or try the excellent food at the hotel.

 This morning we drive north to the lovely coastal village of Cadaques, birthplace of Salvador Dali.
 En route we’ll visit the famous Theatre Museum of Dali.
-Then at Cap de Creus we'll go for a walk along the rugged coast of this stunning area (approx. 3-4 hrs walking, +/-400m).
+Then at Cap de Creus we'll go for a walk along the rugged coast of this stunning area (approx. 3hrs walking, 8km/5mi, +400m, -400m/ +1312ft, -1312ft).
 A farewell dinner is planned for this evening at La Placa restaurant (tasting menu).